Don’t get caught off guard during tax season. Here’s what you need to know about taxes and personal loans.

 Compare personal loan options

 Lending money?
-Here are some tax implications you need to know
+Tax implications you need to know

-I lent money to a friend and am receiving interest.
-Is the interest considered taxable income?
+Is the interest from money I lent to a friend considered taxable income?

 Yes, the interest payments you receive are taxable.
 Even when you don’t include interest, the IRS may treat would-be interest as taxable.